carsmi-lgtm/ecs34-proj1/README.md

 ## Sources

 Referenced https://cplusplus.com/reference/string/string/ to see all modifiers and operations for the std::string class, used to implement the functions.
+Referenced https://en.wikipedia.org/wiki/Levenshtein_distance for iterative matrix pseudocode for Levenshtein Distance.

 ## Project Structure